First impressions matter. A well-organized, clean resume grabs attention and tells your professional story at a glance.

 - How to use a template in your job search

-5 Best Blank Resume Templates for Any Industry
+10 Best Blank Resume Templates

-Whether you’re a seasoned professional or a fresh graduate searching for your first job, choosing the right blank resume template will set the tone for your job search and help you establish your professional brand.
-Here are five of our favorites.
+Whether you're a seasoned professional or a fresh graduate searching for your first job, choosing the right blank resume template will set the tone for your job search and help you establish your professional brand.
+Here are nine of our favorites.

 Iris